OctopusDeploy/blog/blog/2021-08/google-app-engine/index.md

 ## Conclusion

-Google app engine provides a flexible platform for hosting web applications.
+Google App Engine provides a flexible platform for hosting web applications.
 The network routing and traffic splitting functionality allows complex deployment processes like feature branches, canary, and blue/green to be performed.

 In this blog post I deployed a simple Java web application, and demonstrated how advanced deployment patterns can be performed.